 Legislation in the Republic of Uzbekistan is constantly evolving during this period of economic transition from the pre-independence socialist economy.
-The information presented below is based on laws, regulations, and practices as of November 2017.
+The information presented below is based on laws, regulations, and practices as of June 2018.

 As of 1 December 2017, minimum monthly wage (MMW) is increased from 149,775 Uzbekistani som (UZS) to UZS 172,240.
 MMW affects, among others, calculation of salaries in public sector, retirement pensions, statutory fines and duties, etc.